 Remember it is a big decision for them to make with such a huge involvement on their part.
 Expectations are high for parents with them having to attend every photoshoot, decide if the role is suitable and keep you safe.
 It can be both emotionally and financially draining with their lives completely disrupted.
 Some will find the prospect exciting whereas others will be cautious.

 Teens cannot legally take part in a photoshoot or runway show without consent from their parents.
 Until the age of 18, you are classed as a minor and should always be presented with a contract for your mum or dad to sign.
 Remember this is for your protection so never work for anyone who tries to skip this important part.

 Signing to an Agency

-This also goes for modelling agencies.
+This also goes for modeling agencies.
 Teen models must have their parent’s approval when signing a contract.
 Agencies are the key to finding work.
-With their brand connections and experience in the industry they will set up castings for you to attend.
-But first you need to be on their books for these opportunities to arise.
+With their brand connections and experience in the modelling industry they will set up castings for you to attend.
+But first you need to be on their books for these great opportunities to arise.

-Once signed to the agency you will be contacted to attend castings that they have arranged.
+Once signed to the agency you will be contacted to attend casting calls that they have arranged.
 These appointments are crucial in securing work.
-Designers and brands all hold castings to find the right models for the photoshoot or catwalk show.
+Designers and brands all hold model castings to find the right faces for the photoshoot or catwalk show.
 Make sure you attend as many as possible to gain experience of the process and to more importantly get the role.
 If you have a part time job make sure that it is flexible to accommodate your castings.

 Throughout a models career attending castings are a regularity.
 This is the most common way of securing a job in the modelling industry.
 Make sure you make a great first impression by arriving on time, you may have to wait to be seen but turning up late may lose your time slot.
 Again, you might be asked to walk for the designers or have your pictures taken to assess your talent.
 Perform with confidence and try to control your nerves.
 The more castings that you attend will certainly improve how you come across on the day.